Ensure you have completed all the steps in the following documents before continuing:

 Average

-field to the avg-temp_c input
+output field to the avg-temp_c input field

-section, drag Table Operations > Aggregation
+Blocks section, drag Table Operations > Aggregation to the editor workspace Dataflow section

-to avg-press_hpa
+tableAggregation2 to avg-press_hpa

 press_hpa